Runroom/edenred_test/README.md

 # Edenred Test Project

 This project is a React application built with TypeScript and Vite.
-It follows a modular structure for scalability and maintainability.
+It follows a hexagonal structure for scalability and maintainability.

 ## Features

 - ⚡️ Fast development with Vite
 - ⚛️ React with TypeScript
-- 📁 Modular folder structure (application, domain, infrastructure, ui)
+- 📁 Hexagonal folder structure (application, domain, infrastructure, ui)
 - 🌍 i18n support
 - 🛠 ESLint and Prettier for code quality
+- ✅ End-to-end testing with Playwright

 ## Getting Started